-The objectives and programs of the requesting organization must be clearly defined and reasonably capable of achievement.
 The financial status of the requesting organization and its sources of income must also meet applicable legal requirements, including proof of tax-exempt status under section 501(c)(3), as a public charity described in sections 509(a)(1) or 509(a)(2) of the Internal Revenue Code, and status as a nonprofit organization under applicable state law.
 In assessing potential grant recipients, The Allergan Foundation considers the extent of the public benefit provided by the requesting organization.
 An effective governing board, efficient management, and strong community support are also among the criteria considered.